dbt-labs/docs.getdbt.com/website/blog/2022-08-17-managing-surrogate-keys-in-dbt.md

 This strategy is not without its caveats either!

 - **Collisions -** Although it is exceedingly rare, it is possible for two different sets of inputs to produce the same outputs, causing erroneous duplicate records in your dataset.
 Using an MD5 hash (the default for the `dbt_utils.surrogate_key` macro), you have a 50% of a collision when you get up to 2^64 records (1.84 x 10E19 aka a whole lot of data).
 While very unlikely, it’s certainly something to consider for truly massive datasets.
-- **Performance -** As mentioned above, hashed keys result in long string-type values.
-On truly massive datasets, this can cause some performance issues.
-Unlike MIISKs, string values can’t be easily partitioned to improve query performance.
 - **Datatypes -** If you’re in the process of migrating legacy code to a new warehouse provider, you likely have some constraints on the datatype of your keys from the consumers of your datasets, and may have some issues converting to a string-based key.
 Luckily, some warehouse providers have hash functions that output integer values (like Snowflake’s `MD5_UPPER/LOWER_64` functions).
 However, these have fewer bits in the hashing function, so may lead to collision issues on big data sets.
+- **Performance -** Hashed keys generally result in long string-type values.
+On truly massive datasets, this can cause some performance issues.
+Unlike MIISKs, string values can’t be easily partitioned to improve query performance.
+Luckily, as described in the above bullet point, you can choose to utilize hashing functions that output other, more performant datatypes!
 - **Storage -** As mentioned above, hash keys will end up with higher storage costs than their MIISK counterparts.
 Given that the cost of storage in cloud warehouses is extremely cheap, it’s unlikely to be worth the effort to optimize for storage costs.

 ## OK, so which one?